Elizabeth Bolton (rabbi): Rabbinic career

 In 1989, Bolton moved to Philadelphia to attend rabbinical school at the Reconstructionist Rabbinical College (RRC) even though she wasn't sure she would be able to work as a rabbi as an out lesbian.
 At RRC she served on an AIDS task force and helped launch a women's studies project.
 She also founded and directed the ApiChorus, an RRC choir where students write much of the music performed.
 Some of this music was designed to complement sections of the Reconstructionist prayer book.
 Graduating from RRC in 1996, she was one of the first Canadian women to be ordained as a rabbi.

 Bolton became the founding director of RRC's Centre for Jewish Creativity to focus on the Jewish heritage of drama, art and music and encourage personal creativity in a Jewish context.
 She also served on the RRC faculty as an instructor of singing and liturgical chant.

 In 1999, she became the first full-time rabbi at Congregation Beit Tikvah in Baltimore.
 During her tenure, she gained experience in conflict resolution, Holocaust education, and support of at-risk children in Ghana, and helped found a multifaith non-profit group to provide support for homeless families.
-The legalization of same-sex marriage in Massachusetts in 2004 prompted Bolton to stop signing marriage licenses and only perform religious ceremonies.
+The legalization of same-sex marriage in Massachusetts in 2004 prompted Bolton to stop signing marriage licences and only perform religious ceremonies.
 She was troubled by the discrepancy between her ability to legally marry couples and the state's prohibition on same-sex marriage.

 In 2013, she was appointed the permanent rabbi of Or Haneshamah in Ottawa, becoming the city's first female and openly gay rabbi.
 She is a member of T'ruah: The Rabbinic Call for Human Rights and has spoken up for human rights of Jews and Palestinians as well for Israel's democracy.
 In 2015 she and two other Ottawa religious leaders urged the Canadian government to expedite the process of resettling Syrian refugees.
 When asked about Passover observance in 2024 in the midst of the Gaza war, Bolton said that Jews would likely have varied approaches due to different reactions to the conflict.
 She noted that Passover traditions are flexible and can address contemporary issues, and speaking as a chaplain recognized that some might feel reluctant to celebrate and that it is acceptable to observe Passover differently if needed.
 She was selected by The Forward in 2016 as one of America's most inspiring rabbis.